-Transition rate constants were found by fitting the dwell times contained in every cluster with a single exponential decay using a maximum likelihood fitting scheme (Supplementary Fig. 24-27 and Supplementary Fig. 32).
+Transition rate constants were found by fitting the dwell times contained in every cluster with a single exponential decay using a maximum likelihood fitting scheme (Supplementary Fig. 25-28 and Supplementary Fig. 30).
 Dwell times above 75 s were not fitted to avoid long-lived outliers that do not follow a single exponential decay (less than 5% of observable dwell times)64.
 The occupancy for each transition represents how many times the transition was observed.

 Because dissociation of oligomers is unimolecular and association a bi-molecular reaction and thus oligomer concentration dependent, the decay rate for association was converted to rate constant by dividing with oligomer concentration in solution.
 Solution concentration can ideally be measured by the density of each oligomer landing directly on the surface.
 In order to get statistical significance, we estimated the oligomer concentration in solution by fitting the histogram of assembly transitions with 5 Gaussian distributions (representing monomer, dimer, trimer, tetramer and pentamer addition).
-In short, the histogram revealed 5 distributions corresponding to monomer, dimer, trimer, tetramer and pentamer addition, respectively, and the weight from each distribution denotes the percentage of free soluble oligomers (See Supplementary Fig. 17D, 19C, 20C, 21C, 31C).
+In short, the histogram revealed 5 distributions corresponding to monomer, dimer, trimer, tetramer and pentamer addition, respectively, and the weight from each distribution denotes the percentage of free soluble oligomers (See Supplementary Fig. 17d, 18c, 19c, 20c, 21c).

-The found rate constant for association and dissociation can be found in Supplementary Table 12-15, Supplementary Fig. 24-27 and Supplementary Fig. 32).
+The found rate constant for association and dissociation can be found in Supplementary Table 12-15, Supplementary Fig. 25-28 and Supplementary Fig. 30).